Marty Makary: 27th Commissioner of Food and Drugs (2025–2026)

-On March 6, 2025, Makary met before the U.S. Senate Committee on Heath, Education, Labor, and Pensions (HELP).
-His nomination was advanced by the committee to a U.S. Senate vote with a vote of 14 to 9, and subsequently confirmed to the position on March 25, 2025.
+On March 6, 2025, Makary appeared before the U.S. Senate Committee on Health, Education, Labor, and Pensions (HELP).
+His nomination was advanced by the committee to the full United States Senate by a vote of 14–9, and he was confirmed as commissioner of the Food and Drug Administration on March 25, 2025, by a vote of 56–44.